 The School extends its sincere appreciation to Dr. Shannon Venance, Dr. Gary Tithecott, Dr. Gerry Cooper, Matt Wannan, Nicole Sbrocca, Matt Longstaffe and Susan Paroutis for their outstanding leadership and administrative management of the accreditation process.
 Appreciation is also extended to our Chairs and Chair/Chiefs, whose level of commitment to this process contributed to its success, as well as the UME Office, our medical student leadership and all faculty, staff and students across the School who participated in and supported the accreditation process.

-Accreditation is a standards based peer review process that demonstrates Schulich Medicine & Dentistry possesses the essential elements for quality education programs.
+Accreditation is an ongoing quality improvement process that culminates in an external site review once every eight years.
+It is a standards-based peer review process that demonstrates Schulich Medicine & Dentistry possesses the essential elements for quality education programs.
 Essentially it is an external lens that assures that the program meets the needs of stakeholders, including students, parents, the university and the general public.
 It guarantees for the public that we have a pedagogically sound program that is aligned with the School’s and the University’s plan, mission, vision and values.

 As a Canadian undergraduate medical program, we are accredited by the Liaison Committee for Medical Education (LCME) and the Committee on Accreditation of Canadian Medical Schools (CACMS).
 This is the next accreditation to which the school will be subject.